24.3 Data Transformation and Synchronization

 • Edit XML: Edit the class and attribute filter settings using the Edit XML file icon.

-• Delete Class or Attributes: Delete any class or attribute by clicking on the icon next to the respective class or attribute.
+• Delete Class or Attributes: Click icon to delete any class or attribute.

 You can set the following options for a class and attribute value on both Publisher and Subscriber channels: